MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 # 09/01/2022
 - create a shopping list witht he ability to export to amazon list  api the purpose of this is to make finding what we need at the grocery store more efficient.

+# 09/09/2022
+- revisit prod and clean up some of our data?